South African Development Studies Association

 This website is an opportunity for all to contribute to the debate on how best to build our Association.

-The main function of this website is to bring together teachers of Development Studies in South Africa and to encourage them to participate in meaningful discussions about development related issues.
+The main function of this website is to bring together academics in Development Studies in South Africa and to encourage them to participate in meaningful discussions about development related issues.
 We therefore invite people to contribute to the discussions contained in the forums on this website.

-This website also provides participants with an opportunity to meet and network with other teachers of Development Studies, to form possible research partnerships, and to learn of those events which may be of interest to them.
-There is also a page where participants can submit any papers that they may want to present at the 2012 South African Development Studies Association Conference.
+This website also provides participants with an opportunity to meet and network with other academics of Development Studies, to form possible research partnerships, and to learn of those events which may be of interest to them.